-NEPA requires consideration of the relationship between short-term uses of the environment and long-term productivity associated with a project (40 CFR § 1502.16).
-This comparison is generally interpreted to recognize that a short-term (temporary) use of the environment may enable the advancement of long-term community needs.
+NEPA requires consideration of the relationship between short-term uses of the environment and longterm productivity associated with a project (40 CFR 1502.16).
+This comparison is generally interpreted to recognize that a short-term (temporary) use of the environment may enable the advancement of longterm community needs.
 For example, construction of a school would negatively affect traffic and air quality in the short-term, but would fulfill a long-term community need to provide adequate educational facilities for its residents.
 A community might be willing to accept this trade-off.

 Implementation of the Proposed Action would result in temporary and short-term construction-related impacts associated predominantly with traffic, emissions of air pollutants, greenhouse gas emissions, and noise.
-The Applicants would implement mitigation measures identified in each resource section to reduce these impacts to the extent feasible.
+The project applicant would implement mitigation measures identified in each resource section to reduce these impacts to the extent feasible.

-Once the mixed-use community is established and occupied, the Proposed Action would result in increased demand for goods and services.
-The Proposed Action would therefore enhance the long-term economic productivity of the western Placer County region.
+Once the residential and commercial developments are established and occupied, the Proposed Action would result in increased demand for goods and services.
+The Proposed Action would; therefore, enhance the long-term economic productivity of the region.
 In addition, the provision of housing would fulfill a long-term community need.